pantomath91/star_wars/README.md

-Install all dependencies through ### 'yarn install' command, you should have yarn install in your computer.
+Install all dependencies through ### `yarn install` command, you should have yarn install in your computer.
 If you don't have yarn, download it from yarn website https://classic.yarnpkg.com/en/

 ### `yarn start`